finos/common-domain-model/docs/maintenance-and-release.md

     Contributor or work on adjusting the test expectations.
 -   **Additional documentation**: If the contributor provided additional documentation, the Maintainer should update the CDM documentation by editing the *documentation.rst* file in GitHub.
+Please click here to visit the [documentation style guide](documentation-style-guide.md) page.
 -   **Documentation code snippets**: To avoid stale documentation, the CDM build process verifies that any code snippets in the documentation exists and is in line with the model itself.
 The